helloRupa/redux-lesson/README.md

 - Convert our cat app to use Redux and React-Redux

 ## Updated Puzzle Pieces
+The table below shows us which pieces we'll be using in our apps and what those pieces do.
+The Redux Only column shows which pieces we would need to use if were only adding vanilla Redux to our React apps.
+The React-Redux column shows which pieces we'd need if we were using both the redux and react-redux pacakages in our app, which is the convention.

 Redux Only | React-Redux | Purpose
 -----------|-------------|-----------